-Download this free Easter story cube is a fun sequencing activity that will help teach the Easter story to your children!
+This free Easter story kids’ game is a fun sequencing activity that will help teach the Easter story to your children!

 The Easter Story Kids’ Game: Roll the Easter was created especially for you by my good friend Ticia Messing from Adventures in Mommydom.

 Years ago when I was teaching I found a “Roll a Snowman” game.

 This was back in the dark ages before Pinterest or blogs.
 This was back in the day when teachers would photocopy cool ideas they found from books and pass them around to each other.
 I know, I’m ancient.
 I thought it would be a fun quick activity to fill some time when the kids were too hyper to focus on anything, and I was right.

 This is often the case for kids during Easter time.
 Kids are thinking about what will happen when they get home from church, what will be in their Easter basket, playing with their cousin who is coming over for Easter lunch.